-In light of the ongoing coronavirus (COVID-19) pandemic and in order to help safeguard the health and well-being of our stockholders, employees and directors, Aquestive Therapeutics, Inc. (Company) has decided to hold the 2021 Annual Meeting of Stockholders in a virtual-only meeting format.
-The Company will provide a live audio webcast of the Annual Meeting at www.virtualshareholdermeeting.com/AQST2021.
-Stockholders will not be able to attend the 2021 Annual Meeting of Stockholders in person.
+In light of the ongoing coronavirus (COVID-19) pandemic and in order to help safeguard the health and well-being of our stockholders, employees and directors, Aquestive Therapeutics, Inc. (Company) has decided to hold the 2022 Annual Meeting of Stockholders in a virtual-only meeting format.
+The Company will provide a live audio webcast of the Annual Meeting at waxwirtual-bare holdermeeting.com/AQST2022.
+Stockholders will not be able to attend the 2022 Annual Meeting of Stockholders in-person.

-D47969-P54399 KEEP THIS PORTION FOR YO UR RECOR THIS PROX Y CAI RD IS VA TID ONE Y WHEN SIGNED AND DATED.
-DETACH AND RETURN 1 THIS PC RTION ON UESTI VE THERAPEUTICS, INC. Withhold To withhold authority to vote for any individual Board of Directors recommends you vote FOR the ving proposal: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - \neg To elect each of Santo J. Costa, Julie Krop, M.D. and Marco Taglietti, M.D. as Class III members of the Board of Directors, each to serve for a three-year term until the Company's 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified; 0 0 0 1 Nominees: 1a) Santo J. Costa1b) Julie Krop, M.D.1c) Marco Taglietti, M.D.
-The B oard of Directors recommends you vote FOR the follow ing pro posal: For Against Abstair 2.
-To ratify the appointment of KPMG LLP as the independent of LLP as the endent registere d public a accounting firm for the Company for the fiscal y year ending 0 0 0 3.
-To act upon any other matters that may properly come bef fore the 2021 An nual Meeti ing or any adjournment or postponement thereof.
-D.I. persor e sign exactly as your name(s) appear(s) hereon.
-When sign nistrator, or other fiduciary, please give full title as such.
-Join nally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: D86134-P68921 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY -------THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+For Withhold For All All All Except AQUESTIVE THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the election of each of the nominees: To elect Keith J. Kendall as the Class I member of the Board of Directors, to serve for a three-year term until the Company's 2025 Annual Meeting of Stockholders and until his successor is duly elected and qualified; 0 0 Ω Nominee: 1a) Keith J. Kendall The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To ratify the appointment of KPMG LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022. Π \cap Π To act upon any other matters that may properly come before the 2022 Annual Meeting or any adjournment or postponement thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, p tnership name by authorized officer. ning as nt own please s attorney, ers should sign in full each sign corporate Signat ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on Tuesday, June 15, 2021:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on Wednesday, June 22, 2022:

-The 2021 Proxy Statement and 2020 Annual Report on Form 10-K are available at www.proxyvote.com.
+The 2022 Proxy Statement and 2021 Annual Report on Form 10-K are available at www.proxyvote.com.